technofocus-pte/fortifydatasecpurvwprv/Lab Guides/Lab 9/Lab 9 – Exploring the capabilities of Adaptive Protection.md

 8. Now we can customise the DLP policy for each level.

-Task 2 – Exploring Default DLP policies for each of the risk levels of Adaptive Protection.
+### Task 2 – Exploring Default DLP policies for each of the risk levels of
+Adaptive Protection

 1. Under Adaptive Protection, select DLP Polices and select Adaptive Protection Policy for Endpoint DLP.